ATLauncher/ATLauncher/README.md

 ### API_BASE_URL

-This is a link to your server side API for processing of leaderboard times and pack installs.
+This is a link to your server side API for processing of stats.
 This is optional and can be removed.
 We do not give implementation code, this is your own doing.

 ### PASTE_CHECK_URL